jakekara/nbdmod/README.md

 ## Importing a notebook

-Assuming you have a file called "notebook.ipynb" somewhere in your import path:
+Assuming you have a file called "notebook.ipynb":

 ```python
 import margo_loader